China–Uruguay relations

 Relations between the People's Republic of China and the Oriental Republic of Uruguay were first established in 1988.
 Relations were defined as “friendly and cooperative” by the Chinese government.
-The bilateral relationship was promoted to a strategic partnership in 2016.
+The bilateral relationship was upgraded to a strategic partnership in 2016.

 Trade between the two nations increased significantly during 2000-2006 due to China's rapid growth.
 After a decrease due to the Great Recession, trade levels recovered and has been increasing.
 China has been a massive contributor to Uruguay's economy, being the country's largest trading partner since 2016.
 In 2017, the value of exports to China was US$2500m, consisting mainly of natural resources.
 Imports totaled US$1704m in 2017, largely made up of manufactured products.
 Total trade amounted to US$29,615m in 2017.
 Trade agreements have been signed in sectors of agriculture, food products, and infrastructure, among others.
 Financial flows and migration between the two countries are limited.

 The two countries are collaborating on the development of China's Belt and Road Initiative.
 China has delivered healthcare supplies and COVID-19 vaccinations to Uruguay in response to the pandemic.